 While the office does appear to be here to stay, it’s likely that many companies will need to be open to ways of working including virtual collaboration tools and flexible hours or “in office” hours.32 JLL’s workplace study found that while very few employees desired a fully remote position, over 60% of workers did prefer to split time between their office and their home office.

 The study goes on to explain that this desire for a mix of working from home and the office indicates a need for both work-life balance as well as a need for a workspace that allows for deep concentration.

-Austin, with our strong job market and access to top restaurants, music, parks and more, has a reputation for our strong work-life balance.
-In 2017, the city was ranked the No. 1 city for job seekers, receiving highest marks for our work-life balance.33
+Austin, with our strong job market and access to top restaurants, music, parks, and more, has a reputation for our strong work-life balance.
+In 2017, the city was ranked the No. 1 city for job seekers, receiving the highest marks for our work-life balance.33

 Our comfort with this balance, plus our access to technology and fast internet that has been described throughout this article, should allow Austin companies to adapt quickly and more easily to flexible work schedules.

 Read Next: 3 Reasons Austin, TX Is One of the Most Innovative Cities in the U.S., 2Q 2018 Eagle’s Nest

 This ability for more flexible work also allows for sick or immunocompromised employees to work from home more easily and for the potential implementation of shift work – be it one week in, one week home, or a morning shift and an afternoon shift – to minimize the number of employees in an office at one time during periods of social distancing and subsequent reentry into the workplace.34

 This flexibility combined with new wellness-oriented buildings and health-centric space planning in the office should result in employee and employer confidence in reentering the workplace.

 Building confidence and creating a safe work environment is a major factor in getting the city back to work quickly and on the road to recovery.